10 Most Famous Film Quotes

 Marlon Brando with Eva Marie Saint

 On the Waterfront won eight of the 12 Academy Awards for which it was nominated after its release in 1954.
 Since then, its popularity has remained steady, with many groups and indivuduals placing it amongst the best films of all time.
-This – the third most famous film quote of all time – was spoken by the actor Marlon Brando, but this isn’t the only time his name appears on this list!
+This – the third most famous film quote of all time – belongs to the actor Marlon Brando, but this isn’t the only time his name appears on this list!

 02 – “I’m going to make him an offer he can’t refuse.” – Vito Corleone (Marlon Brando) in The Godfather